igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 ## Chile 2010

 Vero had a friend from Chiguayante, her hometown, who had moved to Provo recently.
-I'd met her in Chile and thought she was great fun, so we got together once or twice that year.
+I'd met her in Chile and thought she was great fun, so we met up once or twice that year.
 On 27 February 2010, she called me in the morning.

 ### 27F